peppelinux/UniTools/Security/Readme.md

 =============================

 TCP
-To disable TCP timestamps on linux add the line
+To disable TCP timestamps in GNU/Linux TCP/IPv4, that implement RFC1323.
 ````
 echo 'net.ipv4.tcp_timestamps=0' >> /etc/sysctl.conf.
 # to apply the settings at runtime.